prjctgeek/foodie/content/recipes/frittata.md

 Halve some artichoke hearts and place on a cookie sheet.
 Place in the oven while it's pre-heating

-Using a 10 imch cast iron pan (4 servings) , brown/render diced bacon.
+Using a 10 inch cast iron pan (4 servings) , brown/render diced bacon.
 Scoop out the bacon, leaving the fat in the pan.
 Sweat the onions and garlic in the rendered bacon fat for a few minutes.